MindScape00/ShiftSprint/README.md

 # Installation
 Make sure WoW is closed.
 Drag the "ShiftSprint" folder to your Epsilon/\_retail_/Interface/Addons/ folder.
 Launch the game and login.
 In bottom left of Character Select, click "Addons" and then ensure ShiftSprint is enabled.

+## Permissions
+You may not modify or redistribute the addon in any form without written expressed permission.